crazy-cat-crypto/3d-mapping-explorer-robot/Simple_Explanation.md

 ---

 ### **3 OBSTACLE AVOIDANCE AND PATH FINDING (Arduino)**
-**What:** Reactive collision prevention—if distance < 20cm, stop and turn away. and try to move to a point as specified by frontier exploration algorithm.
+**What:** Reactive collision prevention—if distance < 20cm, stop and turn away and while trying to move to a point as specified by frontier exploration algorithm.

 **Why Important:** Safety mechanism.
 Robot doesn't crash and actually explores.